mbbischoff/chromatographics/src/content/poems/mirror.md

 i’m sorry i looked so long.
 i knew you were a mirror,
-but i couldn’t spot the vanishing point. some reflections distort while yours perfects.
+but i couldn’t spot the vanishing point. some reflections distort; yours perfects.